On the structure of cyclotomic nilHecke algebras: The structure and representation of

-\begin{proof} We only prove the first equality as the second one can be proved in a symmetric way.
+\begin{proof} We only prove the first equality as the second one follows from the first one by applying the anti-involution $\ast$.
 We use induction on $n$.
 If $n=1$, it is clear that (\ref{commuRel1}) holds.
 Suppose that the lemma holds for the nilHecke algebra $\HH_{\ell,n-1}^{(0)}$.
 We are going to prove (\ref{commuRel1}) for $\HH_{\ell,n}^{(0)}$.

 Recall that the unique longest element $w_0:=w_{0,n}$ of $\Sym_n$ has a reduced expression Recall that $w_{0,n-1}$ denotes the unique longest element in $\Sym_{n-1}$ and $w_0=w_{0,n-1}(s_{n-1}s_{n-2}\cdots s_1)$ and $s_1(s_2s_1)\cdots (s_{n-2}s_{n-3}\cdots s_1)$ is a reduce expression for $w_{0,n-1}$.